 Unlike Big Data, which is focused mainly on unstructured data, Business Intelligence constructs important information to take corporative decisions.
 This information is known and focused on certain areas (sales, production, etc).
 In any case, it’s always based on existing and targeted data.

-- Volume: Amount of data coming from sources such as 3G/LTE/4G mobiles networks, GPS, social networks, web contents, etc. Even the advent of IPv6 will create as many IP addresses as there are grains of sand on Earth, allowing the number of Internet-connected devices to grow exponentially.
+- Volume: Amount of data coming from sources such as 3G/LTE/4G mobile networks, GPS, social networks, web content, etc. Even the advent of IPv6 will create as many IP addresses as there are grains of sand on Earth, allowing the number of Internet-connected devices to grow exponentially.

 - Velocity: It refers to the speed at which data is processed.
 CSP’s must integrate their systems and implement mechanisms to deliver data from different sources.
-The process to take decisions depends on how fast the data is available and updated.
-We have different types of velocities such as Real Time Analysis, Near Real Time, Periodic and Batch.
+The process to make decisions depends on how fast the data is available and updated.
+We have different types of velocities such as Real-Time Analysis, Near Real-Time, Periodic, and Batch.